Average Mixing in Quantum Walks of Reversible Markov Chains

 We review the spectral decomposition of the transition matrix $U$, which is well-known.
 First note that $U$ is a product of two reflections, since $R^2 = I = (2SS^* - I)^2$.
 The matrix $2SS^* - I$ is a reflection about the column space of $S$, which we denote by $\col(S)$.
 As $R$ is also a reflection, then it can be written as $R = 2MM^* - I$ for some matrix $M$ with orthonormal columns.

-The following is a rephrasing of the description of the spectral idempotents of $U$ given in \cite[Theorem 3.3]{CZ2021} and its proof.
+The following lemma can be read off from \cite[Theorem 1]{S2004}.
+For a similar analysis, we refer the reader to \cite[Theorem 3.3]{Chan_2023}.

-\begin{lemma} Let $U$ be the transition matrix for the Szegedy quantum walk of an arbitrary Markov chain $P$ with discriminant $D$.
+\begin{lem} Let $U$ be the transition matrix for the Szegedy quantum walk of an arbitrary Markov chain $P$ with discriminant $D$.
 For each eigenvalue $\lambda$ of $D$ let $E_\lambda$ denote the projection onto the $\lambda$-eigenspace of $D$, and write $\lambda = \cos\theta_\lambda$.
-The $1$-eigenspace of $U$ is the direct sum
+Then \begin{enumerate}[(i)] \item The $1$-eigenspace of $U$ is the direct sum